 Doctor Francisco Durán describes the epidemiological situation in Cuba as "complex."

-The specialist confirmed that the oropouche virus has seen a considerable increase in cases.
+The specialist confirmed that there has been a significant increase in cases of the Oropouche virus.

 Francisco Durán © Facebook / Juventud Técnica